SharpGDX/SharpGDX.github.io/_input/accelerometer.md

 ## Acceleration Readings

-Accelerometer readings can only be accessed via polling in libgdx:
+Accelerometer readings can only be accessed via polling in SharpGDX:

 ```java
     float accelX = Gdx.input.getAccelerometerX();